Search for directional associations between Baikal Gigaton Volume Detector neutrino-induced cascades and high-energy astrophysical sources: Search for correlations with VLBI-bright blazars

 \subsubsection{Average flux density}

 In this section, for the real Baikal-GVD neutrino cascades we perform the association-significance analysis using the average flux density of coincident blazars as the statistic.
 Such analysis was introduced by \citet{2020ApJ...894..101P,Plavin2023} for track-like IceCube E > 200 TeV events.
 Similarly, we put a threshold E > 200 TeV on Baikal-GVD cascades, which results in a very small sample of only 5 events.
-The catalog of blazars with the 8-GHz flux densities above 0.15 Jy is utilized.
+We employ the blazar catalog with 8-GHz flux densities exceeding 0.15 Jy, maintaining consistency with with the aforementioned paper.
 The resulting p-value turns out to be 0.18, consistent with expectations for this small sample (ten times smaller than the sample used by \citet{2020ApJ...894..101P,Plavin2023}.

 In our study, we choose not to perform flux density optimisation on artificial data.
 The primary reason behind this decision is the inherent complexity of the flux model of shifted blazars.
 Estimating the appropriate flux values to assign to blazars in artificial data proves to be a challenging task due to the intricate nature of the model.
 As a result, we opt to use real data exclusively when working with average flux density significance analysis.